Songyu-Wang/NoGithubActionsFeed/README.md

 Chrome Web Store keep rejecting it with standard reply, so I am not gonna bother anymore.

-If you find this extension useful for you, you have enough knowledge to figure out how to use it.
+If you find this extension useful, you have enough knowledge to figure out how to use it.
 If you can't figure out how to use this in developer mode, I doubt you need this :)